sunny/rateaux/README.md

 ### Truncate

 Truncate all data from the current SQL database.
+This removes all the data but keeps the tables.

 ```sh
 $ rake db:truncate